Ground Source Heat Pump: Green Energy Made Affordable

 If you are ready to start lowering your heating costs installing a ground source heating system, fill out the form on this page, and our sales team will provide you with up to four different suppliers to help you find the best ground source heat pump.

-Are Ground Source Heat Pumps Suitable for my Home?
+Are Ground Source Heat Pumps Suitable for My Home?

 There are two different types of loop systems for ground source heat pumps, the open loop system and the closed loop system.
 The open loop system extracts groundwater which passes through a heat pump where heat is extracted.
 The closed loop system draws the heat from the ground itself and uses a continuous loop of piping connected to the indoor heat pump.
-There are three types of closed loop systems:
+There are several types of closed loop systems:

 Horizontal Ground Source Heat Pump